aaditya/sbrw-server/README.md

 ## Description

 This is a Javascript rewrite of the original Soapbox Race server which was developed in Java.
-The primary goal is to get everything how it originally was, the pricing system even the SpeedBoost system and get rid of the level system and other 'new' additions making the server different.
+The primary goal is to get everything how it is.
+The primary focus is on server performance and multi user concurrency.

 ## Requirements